-Daniel J. Bernstein1 and Tanja Lange2
+Daniel J. Bernstein and Tanja Lange

-1 Department of Computer Science University of Illinois at Chicago, Chicago, IL 60607-7053, USA djb@cr.yp.to 2 Department of Mathematics and Computer Science Technische Universiteit Eindhoven, P.O.
+Department of Computer Science University of Illinois at Chicago, Chicago, IL 60607-7053, USA djb@cr.yp.to Department of Mathematics and Computer Science Technische Universiteit Eindhoven, P.O.
 Box 513, 5600 MB Eindhoven, the Netherlands tanja@hyperelliptic.org

 Abstract.
 There is a flaw in the standard security definitions used in the literature on provable concrete security.
-The definitions are frequently conjectured to assign a security level of 2^{128} to AES, the NIST P-256 elliptic curve, DSA-3072, RSA-3072, and various higher-level protocols, but they actually assign a far lower security level to each of these primitives and protocols.
+The definitions are frequently conjectured to assign a security level of $2^{128}$ to AES, the NIST P-256 elliptic curve, DSA-3072, RSA-3072, and various higher-level protocols, but they actually assign a far lower security level to each of these primitives and protocols.
 This flaw undermines security evaluations and comparisons throughout the literature.
-This paper analyzes the magnitude of the flaw in detail and discusses several strategies for fixing the definitions.
+This paper analyzes the magnitude of the flaw in detail, showing how it varies across cryptosystems and across cost metrics, and discusses several strategies for fixing the definitions.